 The predefined IP ranges of the subnets do not overlap with IP ranges that you would use for different purposes (for example, Cloud VPN connections to on-premises resources).

-However, custom mode networks are more flexible and are better suited to production.
-The following attributes highlight use cases where custom mode networks are recommended or required:
+However, custom mode VPC networks are more flexible and are better suited to production.
+The following attributes highlight use cases where custom mode VPC networks are recommended or required:

 Having one subnet automatically created in each region isn't necessary.